Conquian: History

 The game originated in Mexico in the mid-1800s.
-Court records published in 1861 suggest that Conquian was well established there in the 1850s, and it is recorded in the 1880s being played alongside Tuti, Malilla de Campo, Mus and Rentoy.
+Court records published in 1861 suggest that Conquian was well established there in the 1850s, and this is reinforced by an 1857 account of life in Mexico City.
+Later, it is recorded in the 1880s in Mexico being played alongside Tuti, Malilla de Campo, Mus and Rentoy.
 It continued to be popular into the early 20th century, Mexican politician and military leader, Gonzalo Santos, recalling that "before the Revolution [1910–1920] we had a good life.
 We lived out there in Tampamolón and did nothing other than play Conquián or domino in the bars..."

 By 1852 it had crossed the border into New Mexico, where conquian is included in a list of examples of pastimes that were legally permitted as a "game of recreation".

 Card game expert and publisher Robert F. Foster traced Conquian back to the early 1860s.

 According to him, even in the US the game was originally played by two players with a Spanish pack of 40 cards from which the 8s, 9s and 10s were missing.
 He claims that, in 1873, he was the first to propose that the Kings, Queens and Jacks should be removed, leaving a natural sequence of 10 cards in each suit.

-The earliest rules, however, appear in 1887 under the name Coon Can, but are later described in much more detail in Foster's Hoyle of 1897, where it was said to be "a great favorite in Mexico and in all the American states bordering upon it, especially Texas".
+The earliest rules, however, appear to have been published around 1871 in a lost booklet called Game of Rum (Coon Can) and then later, in 1887, under the name Coon Can, but are later described in much more detail in Foster's Hoyle of 1897, where it was said to be "a great favorite in Mexico and in all the American states bordering upon it, especially Texas".
 By 1900, the game had spread to the eastern US and, around 1908, three- and four-player versions initially under the name of Rum emerged which used a full 52-card pack.
 By 1912, it had reached England, a variant with 2 packs and 2 Jokers and called Coon Can being popularised by the Bath Club in London.

 The name is thought to either derive from con quién – Spanish "with whom".
-It is sometimes corrupted to Coon Can, Councan, Conca and Cuncá, a South American variation of the game.
+It is sometimes corrupted to Coon Can, Cooncan, Conquain, Councan, Conca and Cuncá, a South American variation of the game.
 In 19th-century Mexican literature the word is spelled cunquián or conquián, but earlier legal publications in New Mexico, in both Spanish and English, record it as conquian and Wood and Goddard state that the game was named after the Spanish "¿con quién?" - "with whom?" referring to the melding of cards.